Click Here

 • 1/3 pound Velveeta cut into small cubes

-• 3 pounds cooked, cubed chicken breast
+• 3 pounds cooked cubed chicken breast

 • Corn Tortillas